rexkoh425/tp/docs/UserGuide.md

 ### `IMPORTANT NOTE / DISCLAIMER: `

-<b>The file saving feature does not include the functionality of being able to add data by editing the text file.
+<b>The file saving feature does not include the functionality of being able to add/edit data by editing the text files.
-Please add data via the command line.</b>
+Please add/edit data via the command line using the commands given.</b>

 Filenames :